West SHC

 Félix Martí Ibáñez's Tours and periodical Ariel

-Félix Martí Ibáñez (Cartagena, 1911–New York, 1972) was a regular contributor to the Spanish anarchist press and general director of Public Health and Social Services in Catalonia during the Spanish Civil War. in August 1938, Félix Martí Ibáñez arrived in New York in the representation of the anarchist group Solidaridad Internacional Antifascista to raise awareness about the fascist war in Spain at the Second World Youth Congress held in Vassar.
+Félix Martí Ibáñez (Cartagena, 1911–New York, 1972) was a regular contributor to the Spanish anarchist press and general director of Public Health and Social Services in Catalonia during the Spanish Civil War. in August 1938, Félix Martí Ibáñez arrived in New York in the representation of the anarchist group Solidaridad Internacional Antifascista to raise awareness against the fascist war in Spain at the Second World Youth Congress held in Vassar.
 One of Vassar’s graduates (1932), anarchist Nancy Mcdonald, founded another relief organization for Spanish refugees in France, Spanish Refugee Aid (1953-2006).

 After the war, Martí Ibáñez returned to New York and published the short-lived antifascist literary magazine Ariel, Revista de Hechos e Ideas (Sept., Oct., Nov.
 1939) in Los Angeles.
 Ariel was born with the promise to continue the legacy of the Estudios magazine “estrangulada en Valencia por la bestia fascista.”
-Estudios, published in Valencia, was a cultural magazine with a significant international presence and influence in the USA.
+Estudios, although published in Valencia, Spain, was a cultural magazine with a significant international presence and influence in the USA.

 Review of Ariel.